-During 2016, PharmCo achieved 20,000 prescriptions filled in a single month, sustained positive cash flows, and profitability.
-Prescription counts grew over 20% and revenues grew over 34% when compared to 2015.
+During the year ended December 31, 2017, the Company's focus was to continue the growth and development of its pharmacy services, specifically health practice risk management and Medication Therapy Management (MTM).
+The Company has increased its attention to key Pharmacy Benefit Manager ("PBM") performance metrics including adherence, brand to generic ratios, high risk medication, statin therapy compliance, therapy gaps, safety, and retention.
+As a result of these efforts, PharmCo maintains a 5-Star Rating based on the ratings provided by various insurance carriers.
 Growth trends were due in large part to expanded marketing efforts, directed advertising, and word-of-mouth of PharmCo's performance rating and the ability of the pharmacy to improve the performance ratings of the physicians it serves.
-The company provides services to nearly 12,000 patients of diverse demographics across South Florida.
+The Company provides services to nearly 13,000 patients of diverse demographics across South Florida.